 Introduction - Our lives are dependent on energy and electricity.
 Consider the role of energy in reading this: energy was required to create the computer that this article was written on.
 Energy is needed to keep the lights on and to keep the air warm (if you have the heater on) or cool (if you have the air-conditioner on).
-It took energy to build the building you're in.
+The materials and construction building you're in required energy to be built.
 If you're thinking of eating a snack while you're reading then chances are energy was needed to create, store or transport your snack.
 The clothes you're wearing needed energy to be made and will need energy later to be cleaned.